 Helpmenu in the Workbench Software.
 See the download page for more detailed instructions.

 It is strongly recommended that you create a workspace for the data files related to the Workbench.
-This will be used as the home location for monitoring data and model inputs and outputs used by the Workbench.
+This will be used as the home location for storing monitoring data as well as model inputs and outputs used by the Workbench software.
 This workspace should be a folder on your computer, preferably at a high level (i.e. not nested inside too many other folders) and with no spaces in the path.
 Note that if you use a folder on your desktop or a folder inside your Windows profile, you need to ensure that your Windows user name does not include any spaces or periods!
-We recommend the following workspace folder structure:
+The following workspace folder structure is recommended:

-InputOutputFiles that mirror the CHaMP FTP site folder structure.
+InputOutputFiles that mirror the CHaMP data structure (notablty, field seasons, watersheds, sites then visits).
 In other words, once you have downloaded several datasets your folder structure might look like:

 C:\CHaMP C:\CHaMP\MonitoringData C:\CHaMP\MonitoringData\2011 C:\CHaMP\MonitoringDataZipped\2011\Asotin\ASW00001-CC-F1P2BR\VISIT_213\Topo\SurveyGDB.zip C:\CHaMP\MonitoringDataZipped\2014\JohnDay\OJD03458-000534\VISIT_2645\Hydro\HydroModelResults. zip ...
 C:\CHaMP\InputOutputFiles C:\CHaMP\Temp